MicrosoftDocs/power-platform/power-platform/admin/exchange-on-premises-hybrid-modern-auth.md

 - Key Vault Uri: This is URI of the Azure Key Vault used for certificate storage.
 - Key Vault KeyName: This is the certificate name used in Key Vault.
 - KeyVault Application Id: This is the appId of the KV-App used by Dynamics to retrieve the certificate from Key Vault.
-- KeyVault Client Secret: This it the client secret for the KV-App used by Dynamics 365.
+- KeyVault Client Secret: This is the client secret for the KV-App used by Dynamics 365.

 ## Dynamics 365 Configuration